 Because no two individuals have exactly the same expectations and desires, conflict is a natural part of our interactions with others.
-The TKI is a self-scoring assessment that takes about fifteen minutes to complete.
+The TKI is an online assessment that takes about fifteen minutes to complete.
 Interpretation and feedback materials help you learn about the most appropriate uses for each conflict-handling mode.

-The TKI has been the leader in conflict resolution assessment for more than thirty years.
+The Thomas-Kilmann Instrument has been the leader in conflict resolution assessment for more than forty years.
 This instrument requires no special qualifications for administration.
 It is used by Human Resources (HR) and Organizational Development (OD) consultants as a catalyst to open discussions on difficult issues and facilitate learning about how conflict-handling modes affect personal, group, and organizational dynamics.
 The TKI is also extensively used by mediators, negotiators, and many practitioners in the coaching profession (executive coaches, career coaches, business coaches, life coaches, etc.).

-More than 6,000,000 copies of the TKI have been published since 1974.
-Besides its native language, the TKI is also available in several other languges: Spanish (European and Latin American), French, Portuguese (Brazilian), Danish, Dutch, Swedish, Japanese, and Chinese (traditional and simplified).
+More than ten million copies of the TKI have been published since 1974.
+Besides its native English language, the TKI is also available in several other languges: Spanish (European and Latin American), French, Portuguese (Brazilian), Danish, Dutch, Swedish, Japanese, Russian, German, Italian, and Chinese (traditional and simplified).

 These two underlying dimensions of human behavior (assertiveness and cooperativeness) can then be used to define five different modes for responding to conflict situations: